Reducing Bushfire Risk

-This program will further reduce risk on public land by supporting early detection and rapid suppression of fires through upgrading fire towers, building new bridges and improving roads.
+This program is further reducing risk on public land by supporting early detection and rapid suppression of fires through upgrading fire towers, building new bridges and improving roads.

-Importantly, better roads will increase firefighter and public safety, providing a safer platform for firefighters to prepare for and fight bushfires and easier evacuation for everyone.
+Importantly, better roads are increasing firefighter and public safety, providing a safer platform for firefighters to prepare for and fight bushfires and easier evacuation for everyone.

-The program will be implemented on public land throughout Victoria commencing in late 2017.
+The program is being implemented on public land throughout Victoria since July 2017.

 Fuel is any grass, leaf litter, twigs, bark and other live vegetation which can burn.
 Fuel builds up at different rates in different areas depending on how fast the vegetation grows compared to how fast it decomposes.